 Today’s homeowners want open floor plans, plenty of natural light, and natural materials to brighten their living space.
-Walls are coming down to create great big rooms, skylights and bay windows are being added and dark and medium-toned hardwoods are being replaced with lighter woods to give rooms an airy, open look.
+Walls are coming down to create great big rooms, skylights and bay windows are being added, and replacing dark and medium-toned hardwoods with lighter woods gives rooms an airy, open look.

-Busy wallpaper is being replaced with softer, lighter and neutral wall colors which help reflect natural light.
-White painted brick and sheer window coverings matched with lighter furniture completes the look.
+Replacing busy wallpaper with softer, lighter, and neutral wall colors help reflect natural light.
+White painted brick and sheer window coverings matched with lighter furniture complete the look.

 Light in the Kitchen